maidsafe/sn_dbc_examples/README.md

 * list unspent DBCs in wallet

 These examples use the sn_dbc and qp2p crates directly.
 They do not use or rely on the Safe Network node or API.
+The Safe Network is building a distributed Spentbook/mint that should implement approximately the same public API as sn_dbc::SpentbookNodeMock, but will be very different in implementation details.

 Key components are: